HABA-TECH/faraja/README.md

 Here are some additional things you might need to set up:

-- **Backend Integration**: Haba relies on backend services for some functionalities.
+- **Backend Integration**: faraja relies on backend services for some functionalities.
 Make sure to configure the backend endpoints and necessary authentication tokens in the appropriate files (`lib/main_dev.dart` and `lib/main_live.dart`).

-- **Third-Party Dependencies**: If Haba relies on any third-party services or libraries, follow the documentation provided by those services to set up the required credentials or configurations.
+- **Third-Party Dependencies**: If faraja relies on any third-party services or libraries, follow the documentation provided by those services to set up the required credentials or configurations.

 ### Testing and Debugging